Full Semester Programs

 Switzerland is perfectly situated in the heart of Europe and offers students beautiful views of the Swiss Alps.
 SIT offers students the chance to focus on one of three different topics: international studies and multilateral diplomacy; global health and development policy; or banking, finance, and social responsibility.

 Want to develop your Spanish language skills and get an in-depth look at Latin American cultures?
-You cannot go wrong if you choose to spend time in any of these locations: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, Mexico, Panama, Peru, and Puerto Rico.
+You cannot go wrong if you choose to spend time in any of these locations: Argentina, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, Mexico, Panama, Peru, and Puerto Rico.
 Many industries and employers are looking for students with foreign language skills, and this could be your ticket to nailing that perfect job.

 Want to study abroad in Argentina?
 You can choose from programs in Buenos Aires, Cordoba, Mendoza, and Ushuaia.
 SIT's programs allow students to study people, the environment, and climate change in Patagonia and Antarctica; public health in urban environments; social movements and human rights; and transnationalism and comparative development in South America.
 Students on programs the other providers have the option to take region-specifc courses, liberal arts courses, and can focus on the Spanish language.